teragrep/log4js-demo-app/README.md

 })

 ```
-This will transform the every log messages to RFC5424 Sylog format and send to the RELP compatible server.
+This will transform the every log messages to RFC5424 Sylog format and send to the configured RELP compatible server.